RJMGroen/ProgAssigment_GettingAndCleaningData/CodeBook.md

  - Summarize the data

 ###Cleaning of the data

-The cleaning script (run_analysis) does the following:
+The cleaning script (run_analysis.R) does the following:
  1. It merges the training and the test sets to create one data set.
  2. It extracts only the measurements on the mean and standard deviation for each measurement.
 Only 'real' mean measurements are inlcuded as is the requirement.
     Therefore weighted averages of the frequency components (meanFreq-variables) are excluded.